 - Yorkshire Terriers

 These breeds are at a higher risk of developing mammary gland tumors in dogs, but that shouldn’t stop you from adopting these breeds and giving them a loving home.
 With all other risk factors, just because you have dogs that belong to one of these nine breeds doesn’t mean your dogs will automatically develop this form of cancer at some point in their lives.
-These breeds are simply at a higher risk for developing mammary tumors based off of analytics and statistics of dogs with malignant mammary tumors.
+These breeds are simply at a higher risk for developing mammary tumors based on analytics and statistics of dogs with malignant mammary tumors.

 The Many Different Names of Canine Mammary Cancer